Post by Susan Peabody on Feb 5, 2022 13:25:05 GMT -8

 8. LAA should remain forever non-professional, but our service centers may employ special workers.
 The core of the group meetings is non-professional, peer support.
 Sometimes, LAA hires members to perform specific services that help the group or regional organization.

 9. LAA, as such, ought never be organized, but we may create service boards or committees directly responsible to those they serve.
 Leadership should rotate.
 There are some elected positions, including a secretary for minutes and a committee, but these positions should frequently cycle.

 10. LAA has no opinion on outside issues, hence the LAA name ought never be drawn into public controversy.
 LAA as a whole should not use the group identity to express support or opposition to issues outside LAA itself.
 These include political views, sectarian religion, or public reform.
 Individual members talking about such things, do not represent LAA.
 Special-interest meetings are allowed.

-12 Anonymity is the spiritual foundation of the traditions, placing principles above personalities.
+12. Anonymity is the spiritual foundation of the traditions, placing principles above personalities.
 The principle of anonymity has spiritual significance.
-Anonymity reminds members to focus on principles above personalities, and to practice genuine humility.
+Anonymity reminds members to practice genuine humility.

 Copyright ©2021 Love Addicts Anonymous